7 people arrested in Spain linked to racial abuse cases against Vinícius Júnior

 “I know who you are,” he said.
 “Count on me, because the good ones are the majority and I’m not going to give up.
 I have a purpose in life, and if I have to keep suffering so that future generations won’t have to go through these types of situations, I’m ready and prepared.”

 The league said Tuesday it will seek to increase its authority to issue sanctions in cases of hate crimes during games.
-It had been saying it can only detect and denounce incidents to authorities and the country's soccer federation.
+Under current rules, it said it can only detect and denounce incidents to authorities and the country's soccer federation.
+It will “now proactively seek an amendment to the law that enables it to enact disciplinary action moving forward.”

 Supporters have been fined and banned from stadiums for their abuse against Vinícius, but so far only a Mallorca fan may end up going on trial for allegedly racially insulting the Brazilian during a game.